rittmananalytics/myaskai_chatbot_website_plugin/README.md

 The chatbot plugin displays a floating icon on the bottom right-hand corner of the user's screen.
 When clicked, it opens a dialog with an input box to type questions.
 The chatbot communicates with a REST API endpoint to get answers to the user's questions.

+An example of this chatbot running "live" is at [https://www.rittmananalytics.com/](https://www.rittmananalytics.com/).

 ## How it works

 1. When the user clicks on the chatbot icon, it displays a dialog with an input box and a chatbot prompt.